-The list below represents the type of different organisations which are likely to have an interest in the Local Plan process, and is not meant to be exhaustive.
+The list below represents the type of different organisations which are likely to have an

 The Council has created a contacts database which includes local groups and organisations in the categories below.
 However, the Council is dependent on up-to-date information being provided by these local groups and organisations in order to effectively contact them.
-The Council is keen to hear from other organisations that wish to be involved in the plan-making process, and will be happy to add local groups and organisations to its LDF contacts database on request.
+The Council is keen to hear from other organisations that wish to be involved in the plan-making process, and will be happy to add local groups and organisations to its Local Plan contacts database on request.